 A court or tribunal determining a building claim involving an allegation of defective residential building work or specialist work by a party to the proceedings (the responsible party) is to have regard to the principle that rectification of the defective work by the responsible party is the preferred outcome.

-Section 48MA was introduced into the HB Act by amendments set out in the Home Building Amendment Bill 2014.
-The Home Building Amendment Bill 2014 commenced on 15 January 2015 (except in respect of some provisions which commenced on 1 March 2015, not relevant to the subject proceedings).
+Section 48MA was introduced into the HB Act by amendments set out in the Home Building Amendment Bill 2014 (NSW) (“the Bill“).
+The Bill 2014 commenced on 15 January 2015 (except in respect of some provisions which commenced on 1 March 2015, not relevant to the subject proceedings).
 In many respects, the introduction of s48MA was a further development or elaboration of the Tribunal’s power set out in s48O(1)(c)(i) of the HB Act, which provides the Tribunal with power to order a party to “do any specified work or perform any specified service or any obligation arising under this Act …”

 The Builder argued that the member failed to have regard to the appropriateness of making a rectification order under s48MA.
 The Panel, after reviewing the oral reasons given at judgment, summarised the member’s reasons for not making a “rectification order” in the circumstances: